derkork/godot-test-driver/README.md

 - [CanvasItemDriver](Drivers/CanvasItemDriver.cs) - a driver for canvas items
 - [CheckBoxDriver](Drivers/CheckBoxDriver.cs) - a driver for check boxes
 - [ControlDriver](Drivers/ControlDriver.cs) - the root driver class for drivers working on controls, can be used for any control
+- [GraphEditDriver](Drivers/GraphEditDriver.cs) - a driver for graph editors
+- [GraphNodeDriver](Drivers/GraphNodeDriver.cs) - a driver for graph nodes
 - [ItemListDriver](Drivers/ItemListDriver.cs) - a driver for item lists
 - [LabelDriver](Drivers/LabelDriver.cs) - a driver for labels
 - [LineEditDriver](Drivers/LineEditDriver.cs) - a driver for line edits